Star ✨ on GitHub

 });

-// Step 6: Handle search results
+// Step 6: Handle the search results.

-// Check if any tracks were found
+// First, check if any tracks were found.

 if (!searchResult.tracks.length) {

-return message.reply('No results found!');
+return message.reply('No results found for your query.');

 }